-The first year begins with a White Coat Ceremony on the very first day of orientation.
+The first year typically includes a White Coat Ceremony.
 The purpose of this ceremony is to emphasize the responsibility that students are assuming to provide compassionate and ethical care for their patients.
+Note: UCF COM is monitoring the COVID-19 pandemic and its impact on the curriculum.
+Some learning experiences, including the White Coat Ceremony, may be modified to ensure student safety and compliance with public health guidelines.